nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Circulatory**: Pertaining to or involving circulation, as in the case of CTCs in the bloodstream.

-### Expanded Definition and Usage\nCirculating Tumor Cells are pivotal in oncology for understanding and monitoring cancerâ€™s behavior within the body.
+### Expanded Definition and Usage:
+Circulating Tumor Cells are pivotal in oncology for understanding and monitoring cancerâ€™s behavior within the body.
 These cells are crucial for identifying the potential for metastasis and assessing how well a treatment is working.
 CTC counts and characteristics can offer insights into tumor biology, treatment efficacy, and may help in predicting patient outcomes.
 With advancements in detection techniques, CTCs are becoming an integral part of personalized medicine, potentially allowing for more targeted and effective treatment strategies.